Medicines for use outside the European Union

 Article 58 of Regulation (EC) No 726/2004 introduced this procedure in 2004.

-For guidance on procedural and regulatory steps involved, see Obtaining a scientific opinion on a medicine for use otside the EU.
+For guidance on procedural and regulatory steps involved, see Obtaining and maintaining a scientific opinion on a medicine for use outside the European Union.

 Medicine developers who obtain a scientific opinion from EMA for markets exclusively outside of the EU benefit from:

 - rigorous scientific assessment by European experts to the same high standards as for medicines intended for use in Europe;